crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end
 ```

-In fact, the above code doesn't need the return type annotation in `self.unknown`.
+In fact, the above code doesn't need the return type restriction in `self.unknown`.
 The reason is that the compiler will also look at a class method's body and if it can apply one of the previous rules (it's a `new` method, or it's a literal, etc.) it will infer the type from that expression.
 So, the above can be simply written like this:

 ```crystal
 class Person